Quick Answer

 The Sound of Authority

-The human voice offers more than just language.
-It’s a biological signal conveying information about strength, fitness, and social standing.
+The human voice broadcasts more than just words; it’s a powerful biological signal.
+It subconsciously communicates strength, fitness, and social standing.

 Penn State's Vocal Research

-Unlike purely aesthetic traits, vocal pitch appears to be an ‘honest signal’ of physical size and hormonal profile.
-According to studies published in the journal Scientific Reports, people can accurately judge a speaker's physical strength from their voice.
-This suggests our brains are wired to use vocal data as a proxy for physical formidability.
+Puts' team found that vocal pitch isn’t merely an aesthetic preference.
+It appears to be an ‘honest signal’ of physical size and hormonal profile.
+Studies published in Scientific Reports indicate that people can accurately gauge a speaker's physical strength from their voice alone.
+This suggests our brains are hardwired to use vocal data as a quick proxy for physical formidability.

 The Experiment

-Deeper voices were also considered more attractive.
-However, the link with dominance was much stronger.
-This suggests male competition for status, rather than just mate attraction, might be the primary evolutionary driver for deep voices in men.
+This suggests that male competition for status, rather than just mate attraction, might be the primary evolutionary driver for the prevalence of deep voices in men.

 How Vocal Pitch Works

-The larynx and vocal folds produce the human voice.
-Air passing through these folds makes them vibrate, creating sound.
-The speed of these vibrations determines the pitch, or fundamental frequency, measured in hertz.
+The sounds we make originate in the larynx, where air passing through the vocal folds causes them to vibrate.
+The speed of these vibrations determines the pitch, or fundamental frequency, measured in hertz (Hz).

 Physical Differences

-Men typically have larger larynges and longer, thicker vocal folds than women.
-This is largely due to a surge of testosterone during puberty.
-This physiological difference means a male voice is, on average, an octave lower than a female voice.
+Men typically possess larger larynges and longer, thicker vocal folds than women.
+This physiological difference, largely due to a surge of testosterone during puberty, results in the average male voice being about an octave lower than a female voice—roughly 85-180 Hz for men vs. 165-255 Hz for women.

 Evolutionary Connections